brandonhach/Personal-Portfolio-Website/README.md

 - Contains three.js and React Fiber for immersive and interactive 3D models.
 - Deployed using Vercel's web hosting service integrated into Next.js.
 - Responsive design using standard CSS in order to maintain a clear and concise layout across a variety of mobile platforms.
+- Email.js is used for my contact form which makes it easier for me to receive any potential forms.

 ## Find a bug?